 If you need to keep some of these large files or folders, you can compress them by using the Compress option in the Finder on your Mac.

 To automatically find any duplicate files you may have on your Mac, use a hard drive cleaner like the Movavi app.
-For more information, read our guide on how to remove duplicate files on Mac.

 Clear your Mac’s cache and log files to free up more space.
 You can do this with Movavi Mac Cleaner – just read our guide on how to clear your Mac’s cache.